Trips and Residential Visits

 Our staff are committed to providing high quality opportunities for boys to enjoy challenges and opportunities beyond the classroom.
 Residential visits are key stepping stones to independence as the boys learn to organise themselves for the day ahead.
 Our programme provides genuine opportunities for team building as boys learn to value the contribution of others.
 The boys develop many new skills becoming more confident and assertive.

-Lower Two boys begin the Autumn Term with a three day residential to Blackwell Court near Bromsgrove.
+Year 4 boys begin the Autumn Term with a three day residential to Blackwell Court near Bromsgrove.
 Camping in the tented village, the boys take part in a range of outdoor adventures and challenges.
 Highlights of the visit include a high ropes challenge, a 200 metre zip wire and a camp fire.
 The visit helps develop key skills such as teamwork and ensure that all the boys, particularly those new to the school, are fully integrated into the year group.

-The Upper Twos have the opportunity to visit Normandy towards the end of the summer holidays staying at a gîte in the village of Le Fougeray, a few miles east of Le Mont St. Michel.
+Year 5 boys have the opportunity to visit Normandy towards the end of the summer holidays staying at a gîte in the village of Le Fougeray, a few miles east of Le Mont St. Michel.
 The boys enjoy opportunities to try activities such as archery, sand-yachting, kayaking and bike rides.
 Cultural visits include walking across the Bay of St Michel to visit the Mont.
 There are opportunities to practise their spoken French as well as a visit to view the Bayeux Tapestry.

-Our Third Year boys spend a week away in the Welsh mountains at Towers Outdoor Centre near Betws-y-Coed.
+Our Year 6 boys spend a week away in the Welsh mountains at Towers Outdoor Centre near Betws-y-Coed.
 Following their entrance exams, the boys will spend the week climbing, canoeing, gorge walking and caving as well as taking part in night time activities.
 The ‘Towers’ week provides many real challenges for the boys providing opportunities for leadership, teamwork and personal growth.

 Our rich programme of visits is further enhanced by an opportunity to join the annual ski trip involving all pupils within the Warwick Independent Schools Foundation.
 With the many opportunities on offer, we are confident that the boys will leave the Junior School ready for the challenges of Warwick Senior School.